Climate Action Group

-We have met monthly, sponsored several programs at SIMS, and facilitated Tim, one of our guiding teachers, in giving annual climate crisis-related Dhamma talks each April, the month during which Earth Day is celebrated.
+We meet monthly, have sponsored several programs at SIMS, and facilitated Tim Geil, one of our guiding teachers, in giving annual climate crisis-related Dhamma talks each April, the month during which Earth Day is celebrated.
 We have an online bulletin board with our mission, goals, and meeting notes, as well as a variety of resources to deepen understanding of climate change issues and how to take meaningful action.

 Signing up to be on our email list allows access to this bulletin board but does not commit you to further action in the group.
 Of course, we would love any and all to participate, even if just to share thoughts and ideas at our meetings.
 If you are interested in getting on our email list, please email Ken Yasuhara or Iris Antman.
 If you have questions and would like more information, please contact Iris.

 Precepts for a Livable Planet

 Guided by the principle of non-harm and the recognition that we are inextricably interconnected with the Earth and all beings who inhabit it, we humbly practice observing the following precepts:

 - We renounce actions that harm living beings, present and future, or their habitats.

 - Acknowledging that nobody truly owns the Earth’s resources, we share them with all beings, present and future.